-- 1. mRPAS requirements mRPAS do not require an RPAS operators' certificate however are regulated under CAR 900.06 and part VI of the CAR.
-Except for Advertised Events, There are no MAAC or CAR age restrictions on mRPAS flight. - 2.
+- 1. mRPAS requirements mRPAS do not require an RPAS operators' certificate, however, are regulated under CAR900.06 and part VI of the CAR.
+Except for advertised events, there are no MAAC or CAR age restrictions on mRPAS flight. - 2.
 RPAS Pilot CAR requirements.
-All RPAS pilots using this site must have BASIC RPAS certification. - 3.
-Club/Site/Event requirements None - 4.
-MAAC Add-on requirements -RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document
+All RPAS pilots operating RPAS below 400'AGL must have BASIC RPAS certification. - 3.
+Club/Site/Event requirements.
+This site recommends that all mRPAS/RPAS Pilots have MAAC Wings, however its use is not mandatory.
+There are no other qualification requirements for other modelling categories. - 4.
+MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document